 Figure 1 - A combination of OSU lab data, Oklahoma field data, and FHWA lab data that compares the SAM to the spacing factor.
-There is a 92% agreement between the data sets.
+There is a 90% agreement between the data sets when evaluating a spacing factor of 200 μ m or 0.008".